MinnPost/object-sync-for-salesforce/README.md

 1. `wp_salesforce_field_map`: Given WordPress and Salesforce objects, map their corresponding fields (in an array) to each other.
 This sets which fields the two systems sync, whether it happens asynchronously, what order to use if there are conflicts, and whether to sync WordPress drafts of the object.
 2. `wp_salesforce_object_map`: Map individual object items between WordPress and Salesforce, and save the dates and API messages when they are last imported and exported.

-The Deactivate class also stops recurring tasks created by the `schedule` class, and deletes the custom post type for logging if it exists.
+The `deactivate` class also stops recurring tasks created by the `schedule` class, and deletes the custom post type for logging if it exists.

 ### Logging (logging)